Korean War Legacy Project

 Enlisting in the U.S. Navy

-John McBroom recalls his short experience in college.
-After one year of college, he decided to enlist in the U.S. Navy and attended both boot camp training and sonar school in San Diego, California.
+John McBroom recalls his short experience at the University of Tennessee where he studied electrical engineering and was part of the ROTC program.
+He notes that after just one year of college, he enlisted in the U.S. Navy and was sent to boot camp and sonar school in San Diego, California.
 He recalls leaving for Sasebo, Japan, in the spring of 1953 and sailing to Wonsan, Korea, from there.

 Share this Clip +